Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Mean-field dynamo models

-To the degree that a positive dipole moment is being produced from a toroidal field that is positive in the N-hemisphere, this is operationally equivalent to \indexit{$\alpha$ effect} a positive $\alpha$-effect in mean-field theory.
+To the degree that a positive dipole moment is being produced from a toroidal field that is positive in the N-hemisphere, this is operationally equivalent to \indexit{dynamo!$\alpha$ effect}a positive $\alpha$-effect in mean-field theory.
 In both cases the Coriolis force is the agent imparting a twist on a magnetic field; with the $\alpha$-effect this process occurs on the small spatial scales and operates on individual magnetic field lines.
-In contrast, the Babcock-Leighton mechanism operates on the large scales, the twist being imparted via the Coriolis force acting on the flow generated along the axis of a buoyantly rising \indexit{magnetic flux rope} magnetic flux tube that, upon emergence, gives rise to sunspot pairs. \activity{\mylabel{act:buoy2} Why are solar photospheric flux tubes buoyant (hint: look back at Activity~(\ref{act:buoy})?
-What is the maximum density contrast between interior and exterior?
-For an essentially evacuated flux tube at the solar surface, show that the buoyancy force per unit length (causing the tube to buoy towards vertical) dominates the dynamic pressure force exerted by a convective flow (which could bend the tube away from vertical) of $v=1$\,km/s for any tube with diameter $2a$ exceeding just a few km.
-Indeed, observations show flux tubes to be essentially vertical to the photosphere (except around emergence and collisional cancellation when magnetic curvature forces of the field arching from one polarity to the opposite one are strong).}
+In contrast, the Babcock-Leighton mechanism operates on the large scales, the twist being imparted via the \indexit{Coriolis force}Coriolis force acting on the flow generated along the axis of a buoyantly rising \indexit{magnetic!flux rope} magnetic flux tube that, upon emergence, gives rise to sunspot pairs. \activity{{\em Consider:} (a) Why are solar photospheric flux tubes buoyant (hint: look back at Activity~(\ref{act:buoy})?
+What is the maximum density contrast between interior and exterior for a 1\,kG flux tube? (b) For an essentially zero-density flux tube at the solar surface, show that the buoyancy force per unit length (causing the tube to buoy towards vertical) dominates the dynamic pressure force exerted by a convective flow (which could bend the tube away from vertical) of $v=1$\,km/s for any tube with diameter $2a$ exceeding just a few km.
+Indeed, observations show flux tubes to be essentially vertical to the photosphere (except around emergence and collisional cancellation when magnetic curvature forces of the field arching from one polarity to the opposite one are strong). \mylabel{act:buoy2} }